 If you decide to spend the night near Agrigento rather than simply going on a day trip, then you’re going to need to find a place to rest your head.
 If you’re wondering where to stay near Agrigento, then have a look at these suggestions:

 Hotel Exclusive – This hotel located in the centre of Agrigento is an excellent choice for those looking for a clean, convenient and comfortable place to stay while exploring the area.
-They have a number of rooms available suitable for both families and couples and there is also breakfast served daily.
-Click here to see their availability
+They have several rooms available suitable for both families and couples and there is also breakfast served daily.

 Doric Boutique Hotel – If you’re looking for a bit of luxury while visiting this area of Sicily, then this hotel is a great option.
-They have a great location close to the Valley of the Temples, a number of lovely rooms to choose from and there is a restaurant, bar and spa/wellness centre on site.
-Click here to see their availability
+They have a great location close to the Valley of the Temples with lovely rooms to choose from and there is a restaurant, bar and spa/wellness centre on site.

 Not quite what you’re looking for?
 Click here to browse more Agrigento hotels!